Akebi's Sailor Uniform: Roubai Academy Class 1-3

-Seat 2: A mischievous student who is originally from Tokyo.
-She is Kizaki's dormmate, and befriends Akebi on her first day.
-A member of the softball club, Usagihara is known among her classmates for cooking and baking various food for her schoolmates, having a kitchen in her dormitory, as well as her poor grades.
-She went to the same cram school as Tatsumori.
+Tōko is a mischievous student who is originally from Tokyo.
+She is Erika's dormmate, and befriends Komichi on her first day.
+A member of the softball club, Tōko is known among her classmates for cooking and baking various food for her schoolmates, having a kitchen in her dormitory, as well as her poor grades.
+She went to the same cram school as Ai.